 If a deferral request is granted, candidates will be offered re-engagement with either our Autumn 2020 or Spring 2021 intake.
 This is due to the DfE’s decision to cease the operation of the current NPQ model at the end of August 2022.
 Therefore, we are unable to process deferral requests where reengagement (including that of assessment submissions) would take you beyond May 2022.
 This will enable candidates time to make their assessment submission, allow internal marking and release of results

 - Are unforeseeable and beyond the control of the candidate

 - Significantly impact the candidate’s ability to complete the programme

 - Occur within a relevant time frame

 - Can be supported by independent evidence where appropriate Please note that a deferral can only be considered if the following are met:

 - The programme is paid in full

-- The deferral occurs within a calendar year unless you have had a medical incident such as major injury, accident, or maternity leave
+- The deferral occurs within a calendar year unless you have had a medical incident such as major surgery or are on maternity leave

 In order to qualify for a deferral, at least one extenuating circumstance must be met and evidenced.